 Using a triple-bottom-line approach and extensive input from utility stakeholders, this project will synthesize holistic wet weather management strategies through adaptive volume and pollutant source control at varying scales.

+WATER REUSE

+$\langle 0 \rangle$

-Strategies will be geospatially analyzed across multiple U.S. EPA regions to provide a decision-support framework for utilities and impacted communities to explore options for wet weather management based on their local context and desired goals.
+Strategies will be geospatially analyzed across multiple U.S. EPA regions to provide a decision-support framework for utilities and impacted communities to explore options for

+wet weather management based on their local context and desired goals.

+To be completed in 2025.